Colin Fletcher (bishop)

 Colin William Fletcher (born 17 November 1950) is a British retired Anglican bishop.
 He served as area Bishop of Dorchester in the Diocese of Oxford.

 Early life and ministry

-Fletcher was educated at Marlborough and Trinity College, Oxford.
+Fletcher was educated at Marlborough College and Trinity College, Oxford, and came to faith through the Iwerne camps as a teenager.
 After studying at Wycliffe Hall, Oxford he was ordained into the Church of England: he was made a deacon at Michaelmas 1975 (20 September), in Bradford Cathedral and ordained a priest the following Michaelmas (19 September 1976), at Holy Trinity Church, Skipton; both times by Ross Hook, Bishop of Bradford.
 His ordained ministry began with a curacy at Shipley.

 Fletcher was then a tutor at Wycliffe Hall and after that Vicar of Holy Trinity in Margate for eight years, before becoming chaplain to George Carey, Archbishop of Canterbury — a post he held for seven years.
 During his time as chaplain, he was co-chair of the Lambeth Group, which was set up to advise the British government on the "spiritual aspects of the millennium".